- We review 9 popular microphone boom suspension arms.

 All standard shock mounts are fully compatible with this mic boom arm, allowing you to transfer in and out as needed.

 In contrast to other boom arms, this model has slightly less reach at 32 inches vertical and horizontal.
 Depending on your setup, this could be a good or a bad thing.
 Having a shorter arm does mean you’ll save more desk space, but might also mean you’ll have to lean in if you have a ridiculously deep and large studio desk.

 If I had to be honest, the mount can be a little tricky to lock into specific positions, though is not a huge issue.
 In terms of weight, the arm can hold up to 2.4 pounds, which should suit most producers.
 Check the weight of your primary microphones first though.

 Much like the Heil PL-2T, the K&M brand is a bit of an outlier when talking about brand recognition.
-This boom suspension mic stand really surprised us though.
-If you’re looking for a stand that can handle some of the heaviest condenser microphones out there, at an affordable price — this one’s a safe bet.
+This microphone suspension boom really surprised us though.
+If you’re looking for a heavy duty boom arm that can handle some of the largest condenser microphones out there, at an affordable price — this one’s a safe bet.

 The K&M 23860 hold up to a whopping 3.2 pounds of microphone weight, enough for all but the heaviest mics, and much more than most of its competitors.

 The K&M model also has a massive wingspan of 37 inches, outpacing most challengers.
 All of that reach means more room for you to move and capture your sound your way.